der-carnivore/BingAds-docs/BingAds/scripts/includes/operators.md

 ### Operators
-The operator that can be used in a condition depends on the type of column.
+The operator that is used in a condition depends on the type of column.
 For Integer and Long columns:

 ```